AnastasisKalligeros/Vaccination-Application/README.md

 A project that was developed as a university assignment for the subject "Object Oriented Application Development".

 The application was implemented in Visual C# visual-parallel programming language and as a development tool Visual Studio was chosen.
-The application is also connected to a SQLite database. </br> </br>
+The application is also connected to a SQLite database.
+Purpose of the window application in which an official of the Ministry of Civil Protection will be able to record a case. </br> </br>

+<b>Specifically the application will support the following functions:  </b> </br> </br>

+1. Outbreak introduction
+2. View all cases
+3. Delete a case
+4. Modify a case
+5. Search for a case </br> </br>

 <b> Ιnstallation Ιnstructions: </b> </br> </br>